rob-luke/mne-nirs-docker/README.md

 This provides a [docker](https://docs.docker.com/get-docker/) container for running [MNE-Python](https://mne.tools/stable/index.html) and [MNE-NIRS](https://mne.tools/mne-nirs/master/index.html) with full 3d visualisation capabilities.
 It is also used as the basis for a [binder](https://mybinder.org/) image.
 Binder allows you to run notebooks in the cloud with no local installation.

+Practically, this allows you to run MNE-NIRS code on your computer without installing python or any packages.
+You simply run the command below and a notebook server will be started with all appropriate packages available.
+This is a great way to get started using MNE-NIRS.

 ## Usage

 To start a jupyter lab server with the latest image and allow access from any IP address use: